beginning of content

 • It can make you feel sad, angry or irritable and lose interest in things you usually enjoy.

-• Depression is common — it affects 1 in 8 men at some point in their lives.
+• Depression is common — it affects many men at some point in their lives.

-• Men are more likely to be aware of the physical symptoms of depression such as feeling tired or losing weight than the emotional signs.
+• Men are more likely to notice physical symptoms such as feeling tired or losing weight, than the emotional signs.

 What is depression?

-Social norms may define your understanding of what it is to be ‘male’.
-For some men, this may include not talking about your feelings, or not showing that you’re upset.
-This can sometimes make it hard for men to acknowledge that they may be experiencing depression.
+Social norms and cultural contexts may define your understanding of what it is to be male or a man.
+For some, this may include not talking about your feelings or not showing that you're upset.
+This can sometimes make it hard for you to acknowledge that you may be experiencing depression.
+There may also be differences in how you experience depression and your behaviour.
+You may be more likely to report substance misuse and risk-taking behaviours.

-This information is about depression in men; however, many aspects of depression are not gender or sex specific.
+The information in this article is about depression in men and males.
+However, many aspects of depression are not gender or sex specific.
 Read more on depression in the general community.

 How common is depression in men?

-Depression is common — it affects 1 in 8 men at some point in their lives.
+Depression is common — it affects about 1 in 10 men at some point in their lives.
 Depression can put people at risk of suicide.
-Sadly, 7 men die by suicide every day in Australia.
+Sadly, an average of 6 men die by suicide every day in Australia.

 If you need to talk to someone about your mental health, call Beyond Blue on 1300 22 4636.